Cincinnati Bengals vs. Jacksonville Jaguars NFL Week 4 Odds, Plays and Insights for September 30, 2021

-Oddsmakers project the Jacksonville Jaguars (0-3) to see their three-game losing streak continue, as they are 7.5-point underdogs in a matchup against the Cincinnati Bengals (2-1) on Thursday, September 30, 2021 at Paul Brown Stadium.
-The total for this matchup has been set at 46 points.
+The Jacksonville Jaguars (0-3) are touchdown underdogs as they look to halt their three-game losing streak in a matchup with the Cincinnati Bengals (2-1) on Thursday, September 30, 2021 at Paul Brown Stadium.
+The total has been set at 46 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.